-Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative B. In upper basin areas upstream of designated wild and scenic river segments, there would be decreased angling opportunities in the short and long term, and increased recreational opportunities associated with viewing native wildlife in the long-term.
-Within the designated wild and scenic river segments, there would be long-term beneficial effects to the recreation, fish, and wildlife ORV as native wildlife is restored by implementing this alternative.
+Impacts on Outstandingly Remarkable Values: The impacts associated with physical treatment would be the same as alternative B. In upper basin areas within watersheds associated with wild and scenic rivers, there would be decreased angling opportunities in the short- and long-term, and increased recreational opportunities associated with viewing native wildlife in the long-term.
+There would be adverse effects to nonnative fish as they are removed from areas associated with wild and scenic rivers, and long-term beneficial effects to native wildlife as it is restored by implementing this alternative.

-Cumulative Effects: The cumulative effects would be the same as alternative B.
+Cumulative Effects: The cumulative effects would be the same as alternative A.

-Conclusion: In the long-term there would be beneficial effects to recreational values associated with native wildlife viewing, and beneficial effects to wildlife within and adjacent to wild and scenic rivers.
+Conclusion: In the short-term, there would be moderate adverse effects to the angling value and nonnative fish in basins associated with wild and scenic rivers.
+In the long-term there would be beneficial effects to recreational values associated with native wildlife viewing, and beneficial effects to wildlife within and adjacent to wild and scenic rivers.